JamesRCooper/pardotChallenge/README.md

 [secret(x+y) = secret(x) + secret(y)], for all combinations x and y,
 where x and y are all prime numbers less than the number passed via the command-line argument.
 Describe how to run your examples.
-Please generate the list of primes without using built-in functionality."
+Please generate the list of primes without using built-in functionality.

 This task was completed using java.

 In order to run the code, with the argument, in a shell command, use the
 following:
->$./run a #Where a is a positive integer
+>$./run a #Where 'a' is a positive integer

 The secret method being tested can be found in /src/com/pardot/Secret.
 It is f(x) = 3x where x != 27 and x!= 9967, else 0.
+As 27 is the
-If a is less than or equal to 9967, the test will pass as f is linear for all values that are either prime, or the sum of two primes.
-As 9967 is a prime number, the test will fail for a greater than 9967.
+smallest composite number that is not the sum of two primes, if 'a' is less than or equal to 9967, the test will pass.
+As 9967 is a prime number, the test will fail for 'a' greater than 9967.

 If it is desired to test a different secret, the 'secret' method in /src/com/pardot/Secret class should be overrident with the new secret.
 Then just run the following commands.
 >$./compile
->$./run 1000000 #or whichever
+$./run 1000000 #or whichever a is desired

 # About the Code